-COMMUNITY – We feel that it is important that our children acquire an understanding about where they live and of the wider world.
-Through learning about the world, they will develop their understanding of their role in society and gain respect for our environment, local and national communities and religions.
+COMMUNITY – We know that it is important that our children acquire an understanding about where they live and of the wider world.
+Through learning about their local world, they will develop their understanding of their role in society and gain respect for our environment, local and national communities and religions.

-CREATIVITY – we feel that creativity helps our children to be innovative and encourages them to learn new things.
-It improves children’s communication, emotional and social skills.
-It can transform the way children acquire their learning and how they apply it in real life.
+CREATIVITY – Knowledge enables children to think creatively.
+Creativity helps our children to be innovative and encourages them to learn new things.
+It improves their communication, emotional and social skills as well as allowing them to become good problem solvers and critical thinkers.
+Creativity can transform the way children acquire their learning and how they apply it in real life.

 Spiritual, Moral, Social & Cultural Development (SMSC)